jrollin/react-typescript-workshop/3_react_props/exercice.md

 ## Exercice 2 :

-Create a component to display Character infos
+Create a component to display Avatar infos

 * username
 * image if provided or default

-## Exercice 2
+## Exercice 3

 Add some style with Bulma CSS

-TODO image

 > you could use any framework CSS or none, this one is good ;)